 You Are Being Paid Less Than What Your Employer Promised

-The Wage Theft Protection Act makes it illegal for an employer to pay an employee less than minimum wage or less than the amount agreed upon at the time of hire.
+The Wage Theft Protection Act makes it illegal for an employer to pay an employee less than the minimum wage or less than the amount agreed upon at the time of hire.
 The act requires that all employers provide each employee with a written notice that has specific details at the time of hire regarding how much they are paid.
 The notice must be in the language the employer normally uses to communicate employment-related information to the employee.
 This makes it easier for employees to understand.
 This can be

 used as evidence regarding how much you are being paid, and hence can be the basis for filing a legitimate claim against your employer.

 Your Employer Is Taking Money out of Your Paycheck Unlawfully

 An employer is allowed to legally hold back pay only in certain situations:

 Common examples of illegal deductions are tip sharing when wait staff is forced to share tips in a pool with other staff that does not deal directly with customers.
 A restaurant must pay wait staff their fair compensation without any deductions.
 There are valid deductions, for instance, state law or federal law may permit an insurance deduction, health care, welfare, or pension payments.
 But if your deductions are not clearly explained, you need to discuss your paycheck with an employee rights attorney.
 Most other types of deductions not mentioned above are unlawful.